fibo/.software/README.md

 ## Requirements

-In order to run, `.software` requires bash and wget.
-Other requirements are those needed by software builds.
+In order to run, `.software` requires bash, tar and wget.
+Other requirements are those needed by software builds: make, gcc, etc.

 ## Installation